rbicelli/minerguarddog/README.md

 * Checks for hashrate drops, otherwise the watchdog restars the miner
 * Checks temperatures of your cards, in case temperature raises above limit you set it pauses miner, reboot or shutdown system according to settings
 * Auto detect cards, run devcon disable/enable, and applies Overdriventool profiles.
 You can schedule to apply profiles after miner is started.
 See example INI file for better explaination
+* Auto disable Crossfire and Ulps in Registry
 * Round-Robin rig sharing in xmr-stak (see Example INI file)
 * Send Telegram Notifications